Brief biography of Lao Tzu (604 BC. See what “Lao” is in other dictionaries

 • “There is no knowledge; that's why I don't know anything."

-The power of the king among the people Lao Tzu put very high, but he understood it as a purely patriarchal power.
-In the understanding of Lao Tzu, the king is a sacred and inactive leader.
-Lao Tzu had a negative attitude towards contemporary state power.
+Lao Tzu placed the power of the king among the people very highly, but understood it as a purely patriarchal power.
+In Lao Tzu's understanding, a king is a sacred and inactive leader.
+Lao Tzu had a negative attitude towards the state power of his day.

-• “The people are starving because the state taxes are too high and heavy.
-This is precisely the cause of the misery of the people.”
+• “The people are starving because state taxes are too high and heavy.
+This is precisely the cause of the people’s misfortunes.”

 What else to read